ChristElise/christelise.github.io/_posts/2024-09-02-shenron1-walkthrough.md

 Great we have obtained root access to the machine, having this access means we own the machine and can do whatever we want.

 ## Conclusion
 Great, in this walkthrough we have learned how a simple file listing vulnerability could be used to take over a machine.
 In a real-world assessment, the last step will be to gather our findings and draft a report for our clients.
-Thanks for following up the walkthrough.
+Thanks for following up on this walkthrough.